nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar dook.jar` command to run the application.<br>
+   If you are unfamiliar with the command terminal, follow [this](https://tutorials.codebar.io/command-line/introduction/tutorial.html)
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](docs/images/NewUi.png)